SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 }

 ```
-- share:  Clicking the button will open the sharing dialog.
+- **share**:  Clicking the button will open the sharing dialog.
 Below is an example of this type of button.

 ```JSON
 {